-- You can configure your server to use memory mirroring and memory scrubbing.
+- · You can configure your server to use memory mirroring and memory scrubbing.
 For detailed information about configuring your server and using these features, see the User's Guide on the IBM xSeries Documentation CD. - To use the hot-add and hot-swap memory features, you must reconfigure your server using the Configuration/Setup Utility program.
+See the User's Guide on the IBM xSeries Documentation CD for additional information. - DIMMs can be hot-added to the server once without having to reconfigure the server.
+If you hot-add additional DIMMs to the server, you must reconfigure your server using the Configuration/Setup Utility program.

-See the User's Guide on the IBM xSeries Documentation CD for additional information. - There must be at least one memory card with one pair of DIMMs installed for the server to operate. - When you install additional DIMMs on a memory card, be sure to install them in pairs.
-All the DIMM pairs on each memory card must be of the same size, and type. - Install the DIMMs on each memory card in the order shown in the following table.
-You must install at least one pair of DIMMs on each memory card.
+- There must be at least one memory card with one pair of DIMMs installed for the server to operate. - When you install additional DIMMs on a memory card, be sure to install them in pairs.
+All the DIMM pairs on each memory card must be of the same size and type. - Add odd-numbered DIMMs to each available memory card first, and then add the even-numbered pairs. - Install the DIMMs on each memory card in the order shown in the following table.
+Each memory card must have at least one pair of DIMMs.
 See the User's Guide on the IBM xSeries Documentation CD for additional memory configuration installation sequences.